aejsmith/kboot/documentation/guide/configuration.md

 When you have multiple OSes that you wish to choose between, you can use a boot menu.
-To use a boot menu, rather than having an OS loader command in the top level of the configuration, you define set of entries with the `entry` command.
+To use a boot menu, rather than having an OS loader command in the top level of the configuration, you define a set of entries with the `entry` command.
 The `entry` command is passed an entry name, and a command list to execute for that entry.
 For example:

     set "timeout" 5